c12i/quick-push/README.md

   </a>
 </p>

-> Quickly commit & push your code.
+> Quickly commit & push your code to your remote repository with a single command.
 Recommended for use in personal/ private projects

 ## Install